ganeti/ganeti/doc/design-internal-shutdown.rst

 .. contents:: :depth: 2

-This is a design document detailing the implementation of a way for Ganeti to detect whether a machine marked as up but not running was shutdown gracefully by the user from inside the machine itself.
+This is a design document detailing the implementation of a way for Ganeti to detect whether an instance marked as up but not running was shutdown gracefully by the user from inside the instance itself.

 Current state and shortcomings
 ==============================

-Ganeti keeps track of the desired status of instances in order to be able to take proper actions (e.g.: reboot) on the ones that happen to crash.
+Ganeti keeps track of the desired status of instances in order to be able to take proper action (e.g.: reboot) on the instances that happen to crash.
-Currently, the only way to properly shut down a machine is through Ganeti's own commands, that will mark an instance as ``ADMIN_down``.
+Currently, the only way to properly shut down an instance is through Ganeti's own commands, which can be used to mark an instance as ``ADMIN_down``.

 If a user shuts down an instance from inside, through the proper command of the operating system it is running, the instance will be shutdown gracefully, but Ganeti is not aware of that: the desired status of the instance will still be